 Another element is perhaps a difference of balance compared to certain national rules.
 A different balance between the requirements of training and the requirements of the drones.
 EASA has put a larger emphasis on the regulation of the drones themselves.
 So for the open category, the drones need to have a CE marking.
 This was something that didn't exist in many countries up till now.”
 The CE marking is a way to make sure manufacturers and importers conform to European health, safety, and environmental protection standards.
 Overall, knowledge about the drone type you’re flying has become more important than before to understand where and how you’re allowed to fly or if your drone even is allowed to fly within the European Union anymore.

-First things first, start by registering as either a drone pilot and/or drone operator in your specific country; the operator being the one registered and in charge of the drone operation and the pilot being the one who actually flies the UAV.
+First things first, start by registering as either a drone operator and/or drone operator in your specific country; the drone operator being the one registered and in charge of the drone operation and the drone operator being the one who actually flies the UAV.